-The composition of non-current assets and disposal groups held for sale, along with liabilities included in disposal groups held for sale is, as of September 30, 2022, December 31, and January 1, 2021, as follows:
+The composition of non-current assets and disposal group and liabilities included in disposal groups as of December 31, 2022 and 2021 and January 1, 2021 is as follows:

-As of September 30, 2022 As of December 31, As of January 1,
+As of December 31, As of January 1,

-2021 2021

-MCh\$ MCh\$ MCh\$
+2022 MCh\$ 2021 MCh\$ 2021 MCh\$

 Assets received in payment or awarded in a judicial auction (1)

-Goods received in payment 4,174 3,240 8,288
+Goods received in payment 4,772 3,240 8,288

-Assets awarded in a judicial auction 22,531 16,899 17,430
+Assets awarded in a judicial auction 22,573 16,899 17,430

-Provisions for assets received in lieu of payment or awarded in a judicial auction (689) (406) (1,196)
+Provisions for assets received in lieu of payment or awarded in a judicial auction (1,182) (406) (1,196)

 Non-current assets held for sale

-Assets for the recovery of goods sold under financial leasing operations 4,289 2,474 3,191
+Assets for the recovery of goods sold under financial leasing operations 4,736 2,474 3,191

 Disposal group for sale - - 22,036

-Total 30,305 22,207 49,749
+Total 30,899 22,207 49,749

 1) Goods received in payment are those received in lieu of overdue debts from customers.
 The aggregate assets held in this way must not exceed 20% of the Bank's effective assets.
-Currently, these assets represent 0.06% (0.11% as of December 31, 2021) of the Bank's effective equity.
+Currently, these assets represent 0.12% (0.11% as of December 31, 2021) of the Bank's effective equity.
 Goods awarded in a judicial auction correspond to those awarded in judicial auctions as repayment of debts previously contracted with the Bank.
 Assets awarded in a judicial auction are not subject to the above.
 These immovable properties are assets available for sale.
 For most assets, the sale is expected to be completed within one year from the asset's reception or acquisition.
 If such property is not sold within the time frame in the regulation, it must be written off.
 Furthermore, a provision is recorded for the difference between the higher initial award value plus any additions and its estimated realisable value (appraisal).